 With the increase in technology, Algonquin has continued to provide current services in online learning, blackboard, and our own ACSIS, which allows students to view their information, classes, grades, and more.
 There are over 80 computer labs available on campus.
 24 hour labs are also available.
 Students are given a username, password, e-mail, and Internet access that can be utilized at the College, residence, or at home

-Ottawa is home to many national museums, including the Museum of Civilization and the Museum of Science and Technology.
+Ottawa is home to many national museums, including the Museum of History and the Museum of Science and Technology.
 Ottawa is also home to the prestigious National Art Gallery.
 The city hosts many festivals and celebrations each year and is a favourite destination for tourists.
 The city has a variety of rich cultural communities that reflect Canada's policy of diversity and tolerance.

 The College offers professional counselling, student tutoring, peer support, and a fully-staffed health clinic.
 The College also has an active Students' Association that supports club activities, a housing program, and an athletics program.
-The following is a partial list of services and facilities also available at Algonquin: Alumni Association, Centre for Canadian Heritage Trades and Technology, Dental Clinic, Distance Education, Early Learning Centre, Health Services, Horticulture Centre, Hospitality Centre, Information Technology Access Labs, Media Centre, Ombudsperson, Prior Learning Assessment, and Student Centre and Athletic Facilities.
+The following is a partial list of services and facilities also available at Algonquin: Alumni Association, Centre for Canadian Heritage Trades and Technology, Dental Clinic, Early Learning Centre, Health Services, Horticulture Centre, Hospitality Centre, Information Technology Access Labs, Media Centre, Ombudsperson, Prior Learning Assessment, and Student Centre and Athletic Facilities.